mongodb/mongodb-atlas-kubernetes/README.md

 > into applications deployed to Kubernetes.
 More features like private endpoints, backup management, LDAP/X.509 authentication, etc.
 > are yet to come.

+The full documentation for the Operator can be found [here](https://docs.atlas.mongodb.com/atlas-operator/)

 ## Quick Start guide
 ### Step 1.
 Deploy Kubernetes operator using all in one config file